recommendation-systems, streaming-data, real-time-ml, kafka, flink, feature-engineering, machine-learning

 Operating streaming recommendation systems requires robust monitoring and debugging capabilities.
 Unlike batch systems where failures are obvious and contained, streaming systems can silently degrade through data quality issues, processing lag, or feature drift.

 Testing streaming recommendation pipelines requires special considerations.
 Teams need to replay historical events to validate feature computation logic, test new model versions against production traffic, and verify that updates don't degrade recommendation quality.
 This requires infrastructure to capture production events, replay them in test environments, and compare results.
+For testing strategies, see Testing Strategies for Streaming Applications.

 Summary